Planning for 2020-21

 - How will online students connect with each other and students learning on campus?

-- Will Loomis offer online classes in Fall Term 2?
+- Will Loomis offer online classes in Winter Term 2?

 - For boarders who will be online during Fall Term I, will the school credit their room and board fee for the term?